 Crumb Topping / Streusel

-In a small mixing bowl, combine the flour, sugar, salt, and cinnamon.
+- In a small mixing bowl, combine the flour, sugar, salt, and cinnamon.
 Add the butter cubes and use your hands to form clumps.

-Add the streusel topping on top of the baked crust as well as the cooked apples in the apple pie filling.
+- Add the streusel topping on top of the baked crust, as well as the cooked apples in the apple pie filling.

 This apple pie is a perfect dessert to serve at any get-together.
-It can be stored in the refrigerator 1-2 days after baking.

-I love serving this apple pie with a scoop of vanilla ice cream on top, although it may be eaten as a standalone dessert!
-If you like non-traditional crusts, you have to try this peach cobbler with cookie crust too.
+Apple pie just isn’t complete without a scoop of vanilla ice cream on top.
+Serve it à la mode and watch as your guests swoon over every bite.
+If you like non-traditional crusts, you have to try this peach cobbler with a pie crust, or cookie crust too.
 Tastes super delicious with ice cream too.

 Make ahead instructions / shortcuts: